Skip to main content

 #

 The final setup is clean, but getting there was a process.
-Here are the highlights of what went wrong.
+Here are the highlights of what went wrong — across both v1 and v2.

 CUDA library issues.
 My first Dockerfile used the nvidia/cuda:12.4.0-base-ubuntu22.04 image.
 Everything built fine, but at runtime WhisperX couldn’t find libcublas.so.12.
 The base CUDA image doesn’t include the full runtime libraries.
 Switching to the runtime variant (nvidia/cuda:12.4.0-runtime-ubuntu22.04) fixed it.